evilmagics/kurier/readme.md

 The project seems to be designed to handle messages that need to be processed or delivered after a specified delay.
 This could be useful in various scenarios such as scheduled notifications, timed events, or implementing retry mechanisms.

-Inspired form [RabbitMQ Plugins](https://github.com/rabbitmq/rabbitmq-delayed-message-exchange) and [Ghith Example](https://github.com/ghigt/rabbitmq-delayed), then develop this for easy use.

 ## Features
 - **Message Scheduling**: Ability to schedule messages for future processing or delivery.
 - **Configurable Delays**: Users can specify custom delay durations for each message.